nodefortytwo/famelab/sites/all/modules/context_menu_block/README.txt

 INTRODUCTION
 ------------

-The Context: Menu Block module allows the Menu Block module to be aware of contexts provided by the Context module.

-Specifically, it informs menu blocks of active menu context reactions.
+Context: Menu Block allows the Menu Block module to be aware of contexts provided by the Context module by informing menu blocks of active menu context reactions.

 For a full description of the module, visit the project page: http://drupal.org/project/context_menu_block